Verify Trust Before You Install

 Community Contribution

-Share anonymized scan findings with the OpenA2A Registry to help the community identify unsafe packages.
+Share anonymized scan findings with the OpenA2A community to help identify unsafe packages.
 No personal data, no source code -- only check pass/fail results and severity.
 Your choice is saved and shared across all OpenA2A tools.

 Opt-in prompt